What is an intervention during labour?

 Induction of labour

-Induction of labour is the use of medical methods to both start and progress your labour, instead of your body going into labour and labouring by itself.
+Induction of labour is the use of medical methods to try and start your labour.
+This is instead of waiting for your body to go into labour by itself.

 Augmentation of labour

-Augmentation of labour is an intervention to help your labour progress.
-Your doctor or midwife may recommend breaking your waters (artificial rupture of membranes) or giving you an intravenous medicine called oxytocin to increase the strength or frequency of your contractions.
+Augmentation of labour is an intervention to help your labour progress by stimulating the uterus to increase the frequency or intensity of your contractions.
+Your doctor or midwife may recommend breaking your waters (artificial rupture of membranes) or giving you a medicine through your vein to increase the strength and/or frequency of your contractions.

-Assisted birth, also known as instrumental delivery, involves your doctor or midwife using forceps or a vacuum cup (ventouse) to assist your vaginal birth.
+Assisted birth, also known as instrumental delivery, involves your doctor or midwife using forceps or a vacuum cup (ventouse) to help your baby descend through the birth canal during your vaginal birth.

 An episiotomy is a cut made in the area between the vagina and anus (perineum).
-This is done to make the vaginal opening bigger.
-This is sometimes needed during an assisted birth, or if your baby is distressed and needs to be born very quickly.
+This is performed to make the vaginal opening bigger.
+It is sometimes needed during an assisted birth, or if your baby is distressed and needs to be born quickly.

 How do I decide whether I want an intervention?

 Remember that your doctor and midwife are there to support you throughout your labour and birth, and to make sure that you and your baby stay safe and healthy.
-They are trained to manage situations where the unexpected happens.
+They are trained to manage situations if something unexpected happens.

-In most situations where you doctor or midwife suggests an intervention, there will be time for them to explain why it is needed, and you will be able to discuss your options together.
+In most situations where your doctor or midwife suggests an intervention, there will be time for them to explain why it is needed, and you will be able to discuss your options.
+Shared decision making in healthcare is where a patient and healthcare professional make important decisions together that relate to the patient's health.

 Some questions you may wish to ask include: